belmontecristelmae05/CCM101-cmbelmonte/Laboratory-04-Cloud-Native-Engineer/README.md

 ---

 ## Objectives

-- Differentiate Virtual Machines from Containers.
-- Access a Docker-enabled environment using KillerCoda.
-- Verify that Docker is installed and running.
-- Execute basic Docker CLI commands.
+- Explore how Docker works in a cloud-native environment.
+- Practice using Docker through the KillerCoda terminal.
-- Pull and run an Nginx container.
+- Deploy and access an Nginx web server using a container.
-- Use port mapping to access a web server inside a container.
+- Learn how port mapping connects the host to the container.
-- Test the Nginx web server using curl.
-- Stop and remove a Docker container.
+- Practice stopping and removing a Docker container.
-- Document Docker commands using Markdown.
-- Organize laboratory work in a GitHub portfolio.
+- Improve technical documentation and GitHub organization.

 ---